Rupinder Nagra

-Rupinder Nagra is an actor who has been working internationally in Canada, India and the UK.
-He was a nominee for Best Actor at the 29th Genie Awards for his role in the film Amal.
+Rupinder Nagra is an Indian actor who works in Canadian, Indian and British films.
+He was a nominated for Best Actor at the 29th Genie Awards for his role in the film Amal.

 In January 2016, he appeared as "father" in My Brothers & Sisters, a play about radicalisation, at the Sarah Siddons Theatre, London.
 The play was produced by Mad'Ed Theatre and directed by Darren Luke Mawdsley.

+Personal life

-He was raised in Hamilton, Ontario.
+He was raised in Hamilton, Ontario, Canada and trained in improvisation at The Second City in Toronto.